signzy

 How to verify government-issued identification numbers?

-There are three primary approaches to verifying government ID numbers, each with distinct trade-offs in terms of speed, accuracy, and scalability.
+There are three primary approaches to verifying government ID numbers, each with distinct trade-offs in speed, accuracy, and scalability.

-2. Outsource to contractor agencies: Risky approach since you're putting sensitive customer data in someone else's hands, plus you lose control over timing and quality.
+• Outsource to contractor agencies: Risky since you're putting sensitive customer data in someone else's hands, plus you lose control over timing and quality.

-As you can already see, APIs hit the sweet spot here.
-Let's walk through the step-by-step process of how API-based government ID verification actually works.
+APIs hit the sweet spot for delivering all three.
+Let's walk through the step-by-step process.

 How to automate government ID verification with APIs?